SEO Website Redesign Checklist

 DDES: Improved Search Visibility

-Gaazzeebo performed a performance Next.js rebuild for DDES, an economic research and workforce development organization, with full Search Console integration and AI/LLM search optimization.
+We performed a performance Next.js rebuild for DDES, an economic research and workforce development organization, with full Search Console integration and AI/LLM search optimization.
 The result was that the organization went from effectively invisible on Google to indexed and ranking for high-intent research queries.
-This demonstrates the power of a well-executed SEO-focused redesign.
+That's what an SEO-focused redesign looks like.

 E-commerce Website: Increased Sales